Cervical dystonia and Spastic Torticollis | Why Prolotherapy may be your answer

 Here you have the evidence presented in this study that botulinum toxin does not repair the problems causing the symptoms.
 Now we present the case for Prolotherapy.

-The difference between Botox injections and Prolotherapy is that Prolotherapy addresses why the neck muscle spasms in the first place.
+The difference between Botox injections and Prolotherapy is that Prolotherapy addresses the neck muscle spasms by addressing the instability caused by the cervical ligaments.

-The difference between Botox injections and Prolotherapy is that Prolotherapy addresses why the neck muscle spasms in the first place.
+The difference between Botox injections and Prolotherapy is that Prolotherapy addresses why the neck muscle spasms.
 For most people, the reason for chronic neck muscle spasms is because the underlying ligaments are damaged/stretched/weakened, thus, they can no longer stabilize the neck.
 The brain then recruits the neck muscles to do it.

 Conversely Botox injections simply treat the spasm and mask the real problem.
 It is expensive and temporary.
 If Botox is something you have been considering, think again and consider Prolotherapy for a permanent fix.
 Most patients require 3-6 visits spaced about one month apart.